myriacat/myriacat/README.md

 <summary><b>FAQ:</b> <sub><sup><i>click to expand</i></sup></sub></summary>

 - **the program closes after a few seconds**<br>
-start it from the shell to see the reason. most probably you use a 16bit mono-input soundcard, which is not supported yet.<br>
+start `./myriacat` from the shell to see the reason. most probably you use a 16bit mono-input soundcard, which is not supported yet.<br>

 - **no signals are shown when music/youtube/etc.. is played:**<br>